 Littell et al. (2010) claim that sentences such as (361b) must be questions but do not provide language-internal syntactic diagnostics for it, similar to NPI-licensing in English or wh-fronting in Germanic.
 Their sole argument for (361b) being a question is that the sentence contains a wh-word.
-I propose that this is a case of wh-indefinites.
+I propose that such cases instantiate wh-indefinites.

 In a number of languages, wh-words can be used in non-interrogative environments, a property most famously described for Japanese (Kuroda 1965; Kratzer and Shimoyama 2002).
-In some other languages, bare wh-words can be used in non-interrogative environments, as in e.g. Korean:
+In some other languages, bare wh-words can be used in non-interrogative environments: